 Bill Mesce—author of MEDIAN GRAY (featured in Embark, July 2017)—recently signed with the UK e-publisher Endeavour Press for his novel Four Days to Trinity, a suspense thriller touching on themes of race, intolerance, and the cultural divide currently plaguing the U.S. Additionally, his short story “The Drowned Man” was just accepted by The Valparaiso Fiction Review for publication this summer.
 Congratulations, Bill!

-Jo-Anne Rosen—author of A MAP OF THE MIND (featured in Embark, July 2017)—has had a story published by the online literary magazine Five on the Fifth.
-Read “The Dude Who Stole Her New Shoes” here.
+Jo-Anne Rosen—author of A MAP OF THE MIND (featured in Embark, July 2017)—has had a story called “The Dude Who Stole Her New Shoes” published by the online literary magazine Five on the Fifth.
 Congratulations, Jo-Anne!

 Jeff Perso has been named a Finalist for the William Faulkner-William Wisdom Novel Prize, for his book WATER BODIES.
 The opening of this novel was featured in Embark in July 2017.
 Congratulations, Jeff!